omnetpp/omnetpp/doc/src/userguide/launcher.rst

    will try to guess the executable name based on the settings of your current open projects.

 -  :guilabel:`Executable`: You must set the name of the simulation executable here.
 This is a workspace path.
-You may use the :guilabel:`Browse...` button to select the executable directly.
+You may use the :guilabel:`Browse` button to select the executable directly.
 If your project output is a shared library, select :guilabel:`opp_run`; it will cause the IDE to use the :command:`opp_run` or the :command:`opp_run_dbg` helper executable with the :literal:`-l` option to run the simulation.
 Make sure that the :guilabel:`Dynamic Libraries` field in the advanced section contains the libraries you want to load.